MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-time-estimator.md

 - After connecting to the source, run an overall scan to attain a more precise estimate, which will be displayed in the Migrations section.

 >[!Note]
-> Currently the most accurate scanning estimations are for Google Drive migrations.
+> Currently, the more accurate scanning estimations is available only for Google Drive migrations.